OverZealous/gulp-cdnizer/README.md

 Type: `Boolean`
 Default: `true`

-Allow for file names to have `.min` inserted before the file extension (but after rev, if enabled).
+Allow for file names that optionally have `.min` inserted before the file extension (but after rev, if enabled).
 This allows you to use the base name for a file, and have `cndizer` match the minified name.

 #### options.fallbackScript